MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5605.md

 -->

-As a financial analyst, use the report to:
+Financial analysts use the report to:

 * Analyze the book value of fixed assets and identify trends or patterns over time.
-* Calculate the depreciation of fixed assets and ensure that it is in compliance with relevant accounting standards.
+* Calculate the depreciation of fixed assets and ensure that it complies with accounting standards.
-* Identify any discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.
+* Identify discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.

-As an accountant, use the report to:
+Accountants use the report to:

-* Reconcile the book value of fixed assets with the general ledger and ensure that they are accurately recorded.
+* Reconcile the book value of fixed assets with the general ledger and ensure that they're accurate.
 * Identify and correct errors or discrepancies in fixed asset transactions and the depreciation book setup.
 * Track the value of fixed assets over time and assess their overall contribution to the organization's financial performance.

-As a fixed asset manager, use the report to:
+Fixed asset managers use the report to:

 * Plan for the future replacement or upgrade of fixed assets based on their age and book value.
-* Keep track of the current status of fixed assets and their location within the organization.
+* Track the current status of fixed assets and their location in an organization.
-* Identify any discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.
+* Identify discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.

 ## Try the report